 Elena Jakubiak received an M.A. in Mathematics from the University of Wisconsin, Madison, and a Ph.D. in Computer Science from Tufts University.
 During her Ph.D., and for several years after, she worked at the Mitsubishi Electric Research Laboratory (MERL) on rendering technologies.
 Following MERL, she joined the Microsoft Azure Machine Learning team.
 Currently, she works at iRobot on applications of Deep Learning in Robotics.

-Bill Langenberg is the VP of Engineering for HaulHub, a Boston-based startup that provides software logistic solutions to the heavy construction industry.
-From 2011 through 2018, he managed several teams at TripAdvisor, most recently building out and rapidly scaling new advertising platforms.
-He has experience improving and building account security, membership, and community-driven features.
+Bill Langenberg is the VP of Engineering for HaulHub, a Boston-based startup providing a software platform that powers material hauling for the construction industry.
+A former engineering leader at TripAdvisor, Bill managed several teams spanning new products, advertising, account security, membership, and community-driven features.
 Prior to TripAdvisor, he worked at other startups and small companies in the Boston area.
 Bill has given several tech talks at Tufts to provide real-life experience to CS students, and he led engineering recruiting at Tufts while at TripAdvisor.
 He graduated with a B.S. in Computer Science from Tufts.

 Mark Lieberman, President and CEO, Viamedia